- 10min

 The stator is like a superhero with different outfits.
 It can have one, two, or three phases in its winding, making it flexible for various jobs.

-In a nutshell, brushless motors work by creating a magnetic dance between the rotor and stator, guided by a smart controller and sensors.
+In a nutshell, to give an answer to the question of what is a brushless motor and how does it work, we can say that it works by creating a magnetic dance between the rotor and stator, guided by a smart controller and sensors.
 This makes them reliable and adaptable for all kinds of tech wonders we use every day.

 Related Article: Brushless Vs. Brushed Motors